Stabilizer ground states for simulating quantum many-body physics: theory, algorithms, and applications: Introduction

+In most scenarios, mean-field states \cite{chaikin1995principles, kadanoff2009more} are commonly chosen as initial guesses.
+These states not only simplify computations but also often capture essential aspects of a system's physics, making them useful for qualitative insights \cite{negele1982mean, lykos1963discussion}.
+However, mean-field approximations can be overly simplistic for general many-body systems, and they frequently fail to describe more complex phenomena, such as those found in topological systems \cite{kitaev2006anyons, chen2012symmetry} and multireference systems \cite{lyakh2012multireference, lischka2018multireference}.
+Therefore, alternative choices of quantum states with both mathematical simplicity and physical expressivity are highly demanded.

-The ideas of Clifford operations and stabilizer states have been developed during the advancements of quantum computing \cite{nielsen2001quantum,gottesman1998theory}.
-Clifford operations are a set of quantum operations generated from CNOT, Hadamard, and phase gates, and stabilizer states are the quantum states generated exclusively by applying Clifford operations.
-Stabilizer states can be tracked by the corresponding Pauli stabilizers, which give a polynomial-sized classical description \cite{gottesman1998heisenberg,aaronson2004improved}.
-Although stabilizer states are defined on the qubit space, they can also be applied to fermionic Hamiltonian via Jordan-Wigner \cite{jordan1993paulische} or Brayvi-Kitaev transformation \cite{bravyi2002fermionic} and bosonic Hamiltonians via proper truncation and encodings \cite{Macridin2018_z, Miessen2021_z, DiMatteo2021_z, Li2023c_z}.
-Stabilizer states are able to not only capture long-range area-law entanglement that is significant for understanding topological order and symmetry-protected topological states \cite{Zeng2019_z}; but also characterize volume-law entanglement \cite{perez2006matrix}, which is a feature not typically achievable by other ansatzes, such as the widely recognized matrix product states \cite{fattal2004entanglement}.
-Thanks to these features, Clifford operations and stabilizer states are utilized as important tools in the explorations of quantum information \cite{Webb2016_z, Huang2020b_z}, quantum dynamics \cite{Nahum2017_z, VonKeyserlingk2018a_z, Nahum2018a_z}, quantum error correction \cite{gottesman1997stabilizer,fowler2012surface}, topological quantum computing \cite{Nayak2008_z}, quantum circuit simulation \cite{bravyi2019simulation,bravyi2016improved,beguvsic2023simulating}, and quantum-classical hybrid algorithms \cite{cheng2022clifford,Zhang2021d_z, sun2024toward,mishmash2023hierarchical,schleich2023partitioning}.
+During the development of quantum computing \cite{nielsen2001quantum,gottesman1998theory} in recent decades, a new type of states called stabilizer states has gained significant attention.
+From one perspective, it is the set of quantum states ``stabilized'' by a maximum number of Pauli operators, which implies a polynomial-sized classical description \cite{gottesman1998heisenberg,aaronson2004improved}.
+From another perspective, it is the set of quantum states reachable solely by Clifford operations, i.e., the combination of CNOT, Hadamard, and phase gates, which are the ``easy-to-implement'' gates in the fault-tolerant quantum computation (FTQC) era \cite{campbell2017roads,howard2017application,chamberland2019fault}.
+Compared with product states, stabilizer states are able to not only capture long-range area-law entanglement that is significant for understanding topological order and symmetry-protected topological states \cite{Zeng2019_z}, but also support volume-law entanglement \cite{perez2006matrix}, which is a feature lacking in other ansatzes, such as matrix product states (MPS) \cite{fattal2004entanglement}.
+Thanks to these features, Clifford operations and stabilizer states are utilized as important tools in the explorations of quantum information \cite{Webb2016_z,Huang2020b_z}, quantum dynamics \cite{Nahum2017_z,VonKeyserlingk2018a_z,Nahum2018a_z}, quantum error correction \cite{gottesman1997stabilizer,fowler2012surface}, topological quantum computing \cite{Nayak2008_z}, quantum circuit simulation \cite{bravyi2019simulation,bravyi2016improved,beguvsic2023simulating}, and quantum-classical hybrid algorithms \cite{cheng2022clifford,Zhang2021d_z,sun2024toward,mishmash2023hierarchical,schleich2023partitioning}.